tyzbit/acars-processor/README.md

 ### A Note on Using Large Language Models for Filters

-OpenAI's gpt3.5 and higher do well with the system prompt.
+OpenAI's `gpt3.5` and higher do well with the system prompt.
 With OllamaFilter, the model you choose will greatly impact the quality of the filtering.
-I recommend `gemma3:4b`.
-It uses about 8GB at runtime but is similar in effectiveness to OpenAI's models.
+If self-hosting, I recommend `qwen3:30b-a3b` if your system has enough VRAM.
+It is a Mixture-of-Experts model that selectively loads parameters into memory which allows you to use more parameters with less runtime memory used.
+In my testing, it outperforms every model tested: `gpt-4o`, `gpt-4o-mini`, `gemma3`, and `llama3.2`.

 If you're not seeing great results out of your model, be verbose, explicit and include examples of what you want to see and not see. you can also try